LouisCE/warrior-path/README.md

 I created this project while following key UX design principles, such as:

 - **User Research:** I considered the expectations of gym members, parents, and martial artists.
 Common goals include finding schedules, reading about instructors, looking at prices.
-- **Wireframing:** BI sketched rough layouts to visualise navigation flow and content hierarchy.
+- **Wireframing:** I sketched rough layouts to visualise navigation flow and content hierarchy.
 - **Visual Hierarchy:** Used font sizes, spacing, and colour contrast to guide user attention.
 Primary CTAs are positioned prominently.
 - **Accessibility First:** ARIA labels, alt text, tab order, and contrast were used from the outset, not added after. (will add more ARIA later)
 - **Feedback Loops:** Peer review and user feedback from mentors and alumni helped identify areas to improve clarity and layout.